top of page

 Hybrid 3 is governed by an independent Board of Directors who provide strategic oversight, financial accountability and safeguarding leadership.

-The Board meets quarterly and brings together expertise across youth work, the arts, finance, community development and business.
+The board meets quarterly and brings together expertise across youth work, arts, finance, community development and business.
 They work closely with the leadership team to support long-term planning, organisational resilience and high standards of delivery.

-Safeguarding and wellbeing are central to our governance, ensuring that all activity is delivered in a safe and inclusive environment.
+Safeguarding and wellbeing are central to our governance, meaning that all activity is delivered in a safe and inclusive environment.

 Our Values